 4 - You must be aware of the cumulative effect of taking various products which contain acetaminophen.

 As previously explained, many products contain acetaminophen.
 It is your responsibility to add up the amount of acetaminophen you are ingesting daily, even if from more than one product, to be sure you are not exceeding the daily dose which is allowed.
-For example, if you take two Darvocets per day, that is equal to 1300 mg acetaminophen since one Darvocet contains 650 mg. acetaminophen.
-Darvocet contains propoxyphene and acetaminophen.
-If, in addition, to Darvocet for pain, you also take cold or sinus medication which contains acetaminophen, you must add the total amount ingested (e.g. add up the acetaminophen in both Darvocet and the cold medication) in order to be aware of the cumulative effect.
+For example, if you take two Lortab 10-500 per day, that is equal to 1000 mg acetaminophen since one Lortab contains 500 mg. acetaminophen.
+Lortab contains hydrocodone and acetaminophen.
+If, in addition, to Lortab for pain, you also take cold or sinus medication which contains acetaminophen, you must add the total amount ingested (e.g. add up the acetaminophen in both Lortab and the cold medication) in order to be aware of the cumulative effect.
 The label on Tylenol recommends that you not take more than one product at a time which contains acetaminophen to ensure that you won't exceed maximum allowable dosages.

 5 - Drinking alcoholic beverages while taking acetaminophen is not advised.